codemostUK/TableData/README.md

 # TableData

-Lightweight and modular solution to streamline `UITableView` setup using a data-driven approach. `TableData` defines a unified protocol and renderer system that simplifies cell, header/footer registration, interaction, and data binding—without boilerplate.
+A minimal and flexible abstraction layer for `UITableView` that promotes a clean, data-driven architecture. `TableData` simplifies cell and header/footer configuration, registration, and event handling with a unified rendering system.